-Since other family members spelled their name as Ausburn, the first ship to bear his name followed that spelling.
-It was later found that he himself signed as Ausburne, and the second ship’s name was so spelled.
+Since other family members spelled their name as Ausburn, the first ship to honor his name followed that spelling.
+It was later found, however, that he himself signed as Ausburne, and the second ship’s name was so spelled.

-Assigned to the Atlantic Fleet, Charles Ausburn operated from Charleston, Norfolk, and Newport along the Atlantic coast and in the Caribbean through 1924, serving with a reduced complement from October 1920 to May 1922.
+Assigned to the Atlantic Fleet, Charles Ausburn—redesignated on 17 July 1920 to DD-294— operated from Charleston, S.C., Norfolk, Virginia, and Newport, R.I. along the Atlantic coast and into the Caribbean through 1924, serving with a reduced complement from October 1920 to May 1922.
 During those years, as she participated in fleet exercises and training maneuvers, she aided in the development and application of new ideas in naval warfare.
-In the fall of 1923, Charles Ausburn was equipped to carry a seaplane, with which she performed experiments in the rapidly developing field of naval aviation.
-It was service such as this in peace time which prepared the Navy for its tremendous expansion and swift use of new techniques in World War II.
+In the fall of 1923, Charles Ausburn was equipped to carry a TS-1 floatplane (BuNo A-6300), with which she performed experiments in the rapidly developing field of naval aviation.

-In late summer of 1924, Charles Ausburn cruised to northern latitudes to provide plane guard service in the round-the-world flight of Army aircraft, maintaining stations off Greenland and Newfoundland for the historic event.
-On 18 June 1925, she sailed from Boston for a year of duty off Europe and in the Mediterranean, visiting at a large number of ports before her return to New York 11 July 1926.
+In late summer of 1924, Charles Ausburn cruised to northern latitudes to provide plane guard service in the round-the-world flight of U.S. Army aircraft, maintaining stations off Greenland and Newfoundland for the historic event.
+On 18 June 1925, she sailed from Boston for a year of duty off Europe and in the Mediterranean, visiting at a large number of ports before her return to New York on 11 July 1926.
 She continued her operations with the fleet, often providing facilities for the training of reservists, until 1 May 1930, when she was decommissioned at Philadelphia.
-There she was sold 17 January 1931.